 Sometimes you’re not being unrealistic, and everything does go just about as bad as it could.
 That actually happened to me as well in the TTS Finals series.
 Here’s a fun screen shot (forgive the terrible image quality).

 You’re not seeing that wrong.
-That’s a Thrawn activation, a Snoke activation (with a Chance Cube), and an ARC fighter….and 6 blanks.
+That’s a Thrawn activation, aactivation (with a ), and an ARC fighter….and 6 blanks.
 Also in this round my Planetary Bombardment rolled the 4 indirect side (the lowest damage side on the die).
 This alone would be enough to send a lot of people off a cliff of tilt.
 I can hear them now…

 6 dice, 6 blanks?
 What are the odds!?